spring-attic/flight627/README.md

 ## The Eclipse JDT service

   The Eclipse JDT service project (org.eclipse.flight.jdt.service) is the service that provides a number of Java related services (like reconciling, navigation, rename in file, and content-assist).
-It ran be used within a running Eclipse IDE (in that case the running Eclipse IDE serves also as the host for the JDT cloud service) or within a headless environment on a cloud machine.
+It can be used within a running Eclipse IDE (in that case the running Eclipse IDE serves also as the host for the JDT cloud service) or within a headless environment on a cloud machine.